Eligibility UPDATE: The contest is open to ALL Vermont residents ages 10 to 30 years old.

 New this year: Early deadline for a unique work-in-progress feedback opportunity!

 Freedom & Unity recognizes constructive feedback to be a vital part of any creative process.
-This year, we are offering an early deadline (March 15, 2018) to filmmakers who wish to receive work-in-progress feedback from selected mentors.
-After receiving feedback (March 22, 2018) you will have one month to make changes to your film before the final submission deadline (April 21, 2018).
+This year, we are offering an early deadline (March 22, 2018) to filmmakers who wish to receive work-in-progress feedback from selected mentors.
+After receiving feedback (by March 27, 2018) you will have time to edit any changes you might like to make before the final submission deadline on April 21, 2018.

 - 11:59 PM on April 21, 2018 – Final submission deadline

 To be considered for the contest, a film MUST be sent to Freedom & Unity by the deadline.